-The Department of Commerce (Commerce) is conducting an administrative review of the antidumping duty (AD) order on large power transformers (LPTs) from the Republic of Korea (Korea) for the period of review (POR) from August 1, 2018 through July 31, 2019.
+The Department of Commerce (Commerce) is conducting an administrative review of the antidumping duty (AD) order on large power transformers (LPTs) from the Republic of Korea (Korea) for the period of review (POR) August 1, 2019, through July 31, 2020.
 The review covers five producers/exporters of the subject merchandise: (1) Hyosung Heavy Industries Corporation (Hyosung); (2) Hyundai Electric & Energy Systems Co., Ltd. (Hyundai); (3) ILJIN; (4) Iljin Electric Co., Ltd. (Iljin); and (5) LSIS Co., Ltd (LSIS).
 We selected one respondent, Hyosung, for individual examination.

 We preliminarily determine that Hyosung made sales of subject merchandise at less than normal value during the POR.
-We also preliminarily determine that LSIS had no shipments during the POR and that LS Electric Co., Ltd., is the successor in interest to LSIS.
+We also preliminarily determine that LSIS had no shipments during the POR.